igsr/gca_1000genomes_website/forge-analysis.md

 *   Number - An irrelevant number used to help plotting.
 *   Accession - The GEO accession number of the data set.

-<div>More example analyses in pdf format are available in the [GWAS catalog examples](http://www.1000genomes.org/forge-gwas-catalog-example-gallery) and [gallery](http://www.1000genomes.org/forge-results) and the rCharts gallery at [http://iandunham.github.io/gallery/](http://iandunham.github.io/gallery/).</div>
+<div>More example analyses in pdf format are available in the [GWAS catalog examples](http://www.1000genomes.org/forge-gwas-catalog-example-gallery) and the rCharts gallery at [http://iandunham.github.io/gallery/](http://iandunham.github.io/gallery/).</div>

 <a name="Methods"></a>**Methods**